Algebraic solutions of linear differential equations: an arithmetic approach: Grothendieck's conjecture

 As already mentioned earlier, Grothendieck's conjecture (Conjecture~\ref{conj:Grothendieck1}) provides such a criterion: in its enhanced version (\cref{groth conj}) it relates the existence of a ``full basis of algebraic solutions'' of the differential equation~\eqref{eq:lineardiff} to the existence of a ``full basis of rational solutions'' of its reductions modulo almost all prime numbers~$p$.

 The aim of this section is, first of all, to introduce the notion of $p$-curvature and to state a precise version of Grothendieck's conjecture.
-We first examine in details the case of first order equations in \S\ref{ssec:order1} and come to the general case in \S\ref{sec:stat Groth conj}.
-The next subsections are more focussed on the $p$-curvature itself: in \S\ref{ssec:algorithms}, we will describe efficient methods for computing it in practice, while in \S\ref{ssec:integrality}, we will examine how it controls the growth of denominators and, in particular, the integrality of the solutions of the starting differential equation.
+We first examine in detail the case of first order equations in \S\ref{ssec:order1} and come to the general case in \S\ref{sec:stat Groth conj}.
+The next sections are more focussed on the $p$-curvature itself: in \S\ref{ssec:algorithms}, we describe efficient methods for computing it in practice, while in \S\ref{ssec:integrality}, we examine how it controls the growth of denominators and, in particular, the integrality of the solutions of the starting differential equation.